Danushka-Madushan/animepahe-cli/README.md

 ## ⚖️ Disclaimer

 This tool is for educational purposes only.
-Users are responsible for complying with AnimePahe.ru's terms of service and applicable copyright laws.
+Users are responsible for complying with AnimePahe.si's terms of service and applicable copyright laws.
 The developers do not condone piracy or copyright infringement.

 ## 🔗 Links

 - [AnimePahe](https://animepahe.si) - Source website (primary).
-Legacy: https://animepahe.ru
+Legacy: https://AnimePahe.si
 - [Issues](https://github.com/Danushka-Madushan/animepahe-cli/issues) - Bug reports and feature requests
 - [Releases](https://github.com/Danushka-Madushan/animepahe-cli/releases) - Download latest versions